 - Given the vague standards set forth in the bill, companies would perpetually be at risk of facing prosecution for price fluctuation of just pennies that can normally occur during the course of business within the competitive free market. - Without a true standard dictating when a free market price is "justified," H.B.
-1780 would provide no notice for companies to know whether they are in compliance with the new law. - Without clear guidance under the law, companies will need to find ways to mitigate the risk of costly litigation with the attorney general, putting patient access to affordable generics at risk. - The bill currently creates an "unconscionable" standard that allows for changes in price only when a manufacturer has changes in the direct cost of production or expands marketing costs for its product.
-There is no allowance for a manufacturer to make reasonable business decisions based on existing market dynamics.
+1179 would provide no notice for companies to know whether they are in compliance with the new law. - Without clear guidance under the law, companies will need to find ways to mitigate the risk of costly litigation with the attorney general, putting patient access to affordable generics at risk.

 H.B.
-1780 would chill competition among generic drug manufacturers and allow government bureaucrats to influence the health care marketplace, ultimately driving up costs.
+1179 would chill competition among generic drug manufacturers and allow government bureaucrats to influence the health care marketplace, ultimately driving up costs.